27 Healthy Gas Station Snacks for Guilt-Free Snacking in 2025

 11. Dark Chocolate

 Chocolate lovers don’t have to miss out on healthy gas station snacks as long as they opt for the healthiest dark chocolate with a high cocoa percentage rather than milk.
-Dark chocolate contains a lot less sugar than milk chocolate and has a variety of essential vitamins such as iron, copper and magnesium.
-It’s also rich in antioxidants that can help fight free radical damage.
+Compared with milk chocolate, dark chocolate generally has less sugar, which can make it the healthiest candy choice when you want a sweet treat.

-You’ll find a lot of dark chocolate choices at the gas station, but not all have the same nutritional value.
-A simple rule to remember is that the darker a chocolate, the more cocoa it contains — for the healthiest candy option, choose at least 70% cocoa, ideally going for something in the 80% or higher range.
+You’ll find a lot of dark chocolate choices at the gas station, but not all are the same.
+A simple rule to remember is that the darker a chocolate, the more cocoa it contains — for a smarter pick, choose at least 70% cocoa, and if available go for 80% or higher.

 80% Dark Chocolate Nutritional Info (per 28-gram serving)